Here is my assortment of empties this month from left to right:

 Size: 35 ml

 Packaging: Transparent, plastic dropper bottle.
-Transparent bottles are usually not ideal for LAA products because LAA is unstable and prone to oxidation, but even after two months, my serum shows no signs of oxidation.
+Transparent bottles are not ideal for LAA products because LAA is unstable and prone to oxidation from light.
+That said, even after two months, my serum shows no signs of oxidation.

 Fragrance: Slight metallic smell